General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Introduction

-As it is shown in prior works \cite{lecuyer2019certified, cohen2019certified, salman2019provably}, if the base classifier predicts well under Gaussian noise applied to input $x$, then the smoothed one is guaranteed not to change predicted class label in some $l_2-$~neighborhood of $x$ (however, even if the base classifier makes an incorrect prediction, the smoothed one might predict the correct class and be certified).
+As it is shown in prior works \cite{lecuyer2019certified, cohen2019certified}, if the base classifier predicts well under Gaussian noise applied to input $x$, then the smoothed one is guaranteed not to change the predicted class label in some vicinity of $x$.
 Lately, it was shown \cite{li2021tss,hao2022gsmooth} that if the input is subjected to semantic transformation with the parameters sampled from a particular distribution, then it is possible to derive the robustness guarantees for a smoothed model against corresponding semantic transformation.

 In this work, we focus on resolvable \cite{li2021tss} semantic transformations and their compositions and develop a new framework for certified robustness of classifiers under these perturbations.
 In a nutshell, we approach smoothing from a different angle and show that a smoothed classifier is Lipschitz continuous with respect to parameters of compositions of resolvable transformations.